 20 YEAR ANNIVERSARY

-In 1989, the club celebrated its 20th anniversary, which coincided with the Balmain Police-Citizens Youth Club turning 51.
-While conflicted about the direction the club was going, and full of rue over some of the changes he had seen, Foundation Member Wal Gourlie prefaced the mammoth-sized special edition club report for that year, with commemorating the club’s achievements.
-“Twenty years is a long time for a Club to perform and keep a high standard in soccer and administration,” he wrote.
+In 1989, the club celebrated its 20th anniversary, which coincided with the Balmain Police Citizens Youth Club turning 51.
+While conflicted about the direction the club was going, and full of rue over some of the changes he had seen, Foundation Member Wal Gourlie prefaced the mammoth-sized special edition club report for that year by commemorating the club’s achievements.
+‘Twenty years is a long time for a Club to perform and keep a high standard in soccer and administration,’ he wrote.

-A digitised version of this 20th anniversary report is available here.
+A digitised version of the 20th anniversary report is available here.